Sea Turtle Conservation Volunteer Program in Sri Lanka

 Arrival and orientation

-The program orientation begins every Monday and volunteers need to arrive in Guatemala City on the day before orientation.
+The program orientation begins every Monday and volunteers need to arrive in Colombo anytime on the Saturday or Sunday before orientation.

-After you have registered for the program, please book your flights to arrive at the La Aurora International Airport (GUA) in Guatemala City.
-Your airport pick-up is included in your program fee.
-We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.
+After you have registered for the program, please book your flights to arrive at the Colombo Bandaranaike International Airport (CMB) on Saturday or Sunday.
+Your airport pick-up over the weekend is included in your program fee.

-When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Antigua.
-Your accommodation is covered by your program fee and includes the night before your program orientation.
+After you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Kandy.
+Your accommodation is covered by your program fee and includes the Sunday night before your program orientation.

 Volunteer schedule example